JV-FIU/Agent-Based-Stock-Market-Simulator/README.md

 Link to original ABIDES package: https://github.com/abides-sim/abides

-To launch app, enter the command: python absms.py in the command prompt or terminal
+To launch application, enter the command: python absms.py in the command prompt or terminal